sakaki91/Sakaki-AC-Linux-Guide/README.md

 Online mode also works smoothly, both public kunos servers and LAN servers, but it requires some adjustments.
 On Arch Linux, it didn't need so many adjustments, but if your system has an active Firewall, you will need to approve the Assetto Corsa ports on your firewall, e.g.: `% sudo ufw allow 9600:9700/udp && sudo ufw allow 9600:9700/tcp`, or approve them on your firewall.<br>

-and to enter private/LAN servers it is more complicated, you will need to click on the Online > Kunos tabs, and add any server to Favorites, after adding, some new tabs will appear within Online: Favorites, Recent and LAN, you will need to open the server through Content Manager (or if your friend opens it you will need his IP, usually it is in Hamachi or Radmin), but if you open the server, the LAN tab of Content Manager for Linux is broken and does not work, if your friend is on Windows he will see your server open in LAN, but you will not see it, to enter your own server you can type in the terminal: ip addr show, and get your IP that will be saved in the network interface you are connected to, e.g: `*enp4s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000 link/ether ########## brd ff:ff:ff:ff:ff:ff altname ############ inet 192.###.#.#/24* ## This last part where it says inet and some numbers is your IP`<br>
+and to enter private/LAN servers it is more complicated, you will need to click on the Online > Kunos tabs, and add any server to Favorites, after adding, some new tabs will appear within Online: Favorites, Recent and LAN, you will need to open the server through Content Manager (or if your friend opens it you will need his IP, usually it is in Hamachi or Radmin), but if you open the server, the LAN tab of Content Manager for Linux is broken and does not work, if your friend is on Windows he will see your server open in LAN, but you will not see it, to enter your own server you can type in the terminal: `$ ip addr show`, and get your IP that will be saved in the network interface you are connected to, e.g: `*enp4s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000 link/ether ########## brd ff:ff:ff:ff:ff:ff altname ############ inet 192.###.#.#/24* ## This last part where it says inet and some numbers is your IP`<br>